itsPG/os_hw3/README.md

 ## FIFO

-The behavior of FIFO is similiar to pipe.
+The behavior of FIFO is similar to pipe.
 However, FIFO can pass data between different processes, which pipe can't.
 To use FIFO, you need to use [mkfifo()](http://linux.die.net/man/3/mkfifo) to create a FIFO file.
 Then, we can pass data between processes by using the same FIFO file.

 ## FIFO example 1